ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 # Cluster Management

-# High Availability
+## High Availability

 - Need multiple control plane nodes
-    - Each has instance of `kube-api-server`
+    - Each control plane node has instance of `kube-api-server`

+- Design Patterns
-- Design Pattern: Load Balancer
+    - Load Balancer
         - All control plane nodes communicate with a load balancer
         - Load balancer communicates with worker nodes with `kubelet`

-- Design Pattern: Stacked etcd
+    - Stacked `etcd`
-    - etcd runs on the same nodes as control plane components
+        - `etcd` runs on the same nodes as control plane components
-    - Control planes have its own etcd instance
+        - Control planes have its own `etcd` instance
         - Clusters that are set up using `kubeadm` use this design pattern

-- Design Pattern: External etcd
+    - External `etcd`
-    - etcd runs on complete separate nodes apart from the control plane
+        - `etcd` runs on complete separate nodes apart from the control plane
-    - Can have any number of control plane instances, and any number of etcd nodes
+        - Can have any number of control plane instances, and any number of `etcd` nodes

 ## Management Tools

-Interface and make it easier to use Kubernetes.
+Interface and make it easier to setup or use Kubernetes.

 - `kubectl`
     - Main method for Kubernetes